Saints Row (2022 video game): Plot

 Marshall's legal counsel approaches the Saints and informs them that the group's front companies have been legally declared Marshall subsidiaries, due to the Boss having signed a non-compete agreement upon hiring.
 The Boss and Eli storm Marshall's headquarters to demand the return of their companies, but only find Myra Starr, as Atticus has already fled the building.
 Myra reveals her desire to usurp Atticus as the chairperson of the company, explaining that if Atticus were killed, the role would pass to his next of kin.
 Myra and the Boss collaborate to tank the company's stock price by using a Marshall tank to cause destruction in the city, triggering a vote by the board on whether to replace Atticus with Myra.
-The vote comes to a tie, which is broken when the Boss votes using a momentary seat granted by Myra.
+The vote comes to a tie, which is broken by the Boss using a momentary seat granted by Myra.
 Atticus is either fired or killed by the Boss, and Myra uses her new position to return the Saints' assets before parting ways with them.

 Several months later, the Saints hold a party to celebrate their successes.
-The Nahualli returns to seemingly accept the Boss' invite to officially join the gang, only to betray the Boss and bury them alive, explaining his jealousy of the Boss' life and his desire to be a replacement.
-His men attack the party and kidnap Eli, Kevin and Neenah, whom the Nahualli subsequently forces to act as his friends.
+The Nahualli returns to seemingly accept the Boss' invite to officially join the gang, only to betray and bury the Boss alive, explaining his jealousy of the Boss' life and his desire to replace them.
+His men attack the party and kidnap Kevin, Neenah and Eli, whom the Nahualli subsequently forces to act as his friends.
 Surviving the burial, the Boss tracks the Nahualli to a vacant casino, rescuing the other three founding Saints and killing the Nahualli in a gunfight atop a helipad.
 The four then toast to their friendship while enjoying the sunset on the rooftop and their control over Santo Ileso.